Understanding Consumer Finance in NZ: Key Concepts and Laws

 Identify Types of Loans: Personal, Car, and More

-Additionally, there are various types of credit available, including:
+Additionally, there are various loan types, including:

-1. Emergency funding for unexpected expenses
+1. Loans for unexpected expenses

 3. Holiday financing for travel costs